Thru-hiking 101

 Course Information

-This course can be taken prior to attempting any thru-hike.
+This course can be taken before attempting any thru-hike.
 It also works well as the start of a southbound thru-hike attempt of the Appalachian Trail, as we cover the northernmost 32 miles of the trail, including Katahdin.

-To promote an effective learning environment, enrollment is limited to 5 participants, per course.
-The mileage hiked each day is intentionally kept on the lower side to allow for learning and skill-building throughout the day.
+To promote an effective learning environment, enrollment is limited to six participants, per course.
+The mileage hiked each day is intentionally kept low to allow for learning and skill-building throughout the day.

 Each participant needs a fully functioning backpacking kit.
 If you do not yet have a backpacking kit, we can outfit you with one of the lightest and best kits on the market.
 Our kit comes in at approximately 12-14 pounds and is ready for any three-season thru-hike.
 We prefer that you bring the gear you will take on your thru-hike or rent/purchase recommended gear directly from us during the on-site workshop portion of the course.
 Gear is an important aspect of a safe and efficient hike.
 We also recommend that you wait until the nutrition & meal planning segment to purchase your food for the in-the-field portion of the course.